-Get in touch with us by completing the enquiry form below, and your first session is on us.
+Contact us by completing the enquiry form below; your first initial 30-minute appointment is on us.

-Firstly, we offer counselling services to people who live in Burnley and the surrounding areas.
-Our counsellors are trained to use various techniques to help clients deal with issues such as depression, anxiety, stress, bereavement, relationship problems, anger management, self-esteem, confidence, low mood, eating disorders, OCD, phobias, addictions, grief, trauma, abuse, bullying, loss, divorce, family conflict, parenting skills, life transitions, career change, and many others.
+We offer face-to-face counselling services to people living in Burnley and the surrounding areas and video consultations worldwide.
+Our counsellors are trained to use various techniques to help clients deal with issues they are maybe having, such as depression, anxiety, stress, grief and relationship problems and many others.

 Family therapy is a type of therapy that focuses on improving communication and relationships within a family.
 It can be helpful for families who are experiencing conflict, communication problems, or other challenges.
 Family therapy can be conducted with all members of the family present or occasionally with just a few members.

 Schedule an appointment

 If you would like to speak to one of our Therapists and you are looking for Counselling in Burnley and surrounding areas to help you decide if therapy is for you, then we are happy to provide a 30–minute consultation to you for free.

 The first session is an opportunity to meet your therapist and to decide if you feel comfortable continuing with them.
 It is also an opportunity for your therapist to get to know you and understand your reasons for coming to therapy.